m0nstera/cryptocurrency/README.md

-# cryptocurrency
+# Cryptocurrency tracking app

-Cryptocurrency tracking app
+Single-page app for viewing the historical price data for any cryptocurrency.

 ## Familiar with Git?